 The Colosseum is closed on the 25th December (Christmas day) and the 1st January (new years)

 Need to know!
-Big events such as the Pope’s Via Crucis on Holy Friday (the Friday before Easter) usually affects access to the Colosseum.
+Big events such as the Pope’s Via Crucis on Good Friday (the Friday before Easter) usually affects access to the Colosseum.
 This is not always announced with good notice but has affected ticket holders with last minute cancellations.
-Because of this, I recommend you do not book a ticket for the Colosseum on Easter Friday, based on the experience of cancellations from the last couple of years.
+Because of this, I recommend you do not book a ticket for the Colosseum on Good Friday (29th March 2024) , based on the experience of cancellations from the last couple of years.

 The best tickets for visiting the Colosseum